STEM

 Discovery to Cure High School Internship Program

 Discovery to Cure exposes students to laboratory research and promotes interest in science and medicine.
 Rising high school seniors spend six weeks working in a laboratory with a research scientist utilizing research techniques such as gel electrophoresis, RTPCR, and electron microscopy.
-Since its inception in 2003, more than 260 high school students, undergraduates, and high school teachers have successfully completed the program.
-Several interns have presented their research work at science fairs and approximately 20% of student interns have published their findings in peer-reviewed scientific journals.

 Environmental Education Collaborative